 Surgery, such as a procedure called fundoplication, is rarely used to treat children with GERD.
 Rather, it is reserved for severe cases or when medications and lifestyle changes do not relieve symptoms.

-GERD can be an uncomfortable condition for both you and your child.
-But, there is help available.
+GERD can be an uncomfortable condition for both you and your child, but it is treatable.
 Recognizing and relieving symptoms now may benefit your child's health down the line.

 International Foundation for Functional Gastrointestinal Disorders

 North American Society for Pediatric Gastroenterology, Hepatology and Nutrition

 Acid reflux (GER &GERD) in children and teens.
 National Digestive Diseases Information Clearinghouse, National Institute of Diabetes and Digestive and Kidney Diseases website.
 Available at: https://www.niddk.nih.gov/health-information/digestive-diseases/acid-reflux-ger-gerd-children-teens.
 Accessed May 4, 2017.